Utah Catzz

 The Utah Catzz was a team in the United States Professional Indoor Football League (PIFL) in 1998.
-The Catzz franchise was owned by Michael & Carla Curran, who also started a farm club for the Catzz, the Salt Lake Lions (semi-pro football team).
+The Catzz franchise was owned by Mack Fulton, who also started a farm club for the Catzz, the Salt Lake Lions (semi-pro football team).
 The Catzz played their home games at the David O. McKay Events Center in Orem, UT., with the team office located in Salt Lake City, UT.
 The team's color's were: Blue, Red, and Purple.
 Utah's head coach for the 1998 season was Gordon Hudson.

 The Catzz played four preseason PIFL games in 1997-98.
 Winning three out of the four: